followthwhiterabbit/Data-Structures-and-Algorithms/README.md

 The repository contains the implementation of the data structures and algorithms with and without using STL containers.

-The data structures covered in the repository are: <br />
+The data structures covered in the repository are:<br />
-1 - Linked lists and Arrays
+1 - Linked lists and Arrays<br />
-2 - Stacks
+2 - Stacks<br />
 3 - Queues
 4 - Binary Trees and Binary Search trees
 5 - Graph and Adjacency list